Apple Watch sales to consumers set record in holiday week, says Apple's Cook

 "Sales growth is off the charts.
 In fact, during the first week of holiday shopping, our sell-through of Apple Watch was greater than any week in the product's history.
 And as we expected, we're on track for the best quarter ever for Apple Watch," he said.

-Cook did not respond to a request for specific sales figures for the gadget.
+The CEO did not immediately respond to a request for specific sales figures for the gadget.